kasperpeulen/vitest-plugin-rsc/README.md

 ### Vite Environment API

-I'm quite unsure about if I use the environment API correctly here.
-I simply made a new import helper:
+I'm using the vite environment API, this allows to import the client modules using an import helper:

 ```tsx
 import { ESModulesEvaluator, ModuleRunner } from "vite/module-runner";